 - the proximity to the beach creates a relaxed and approachable restaurant scene – there are no restaurants in Santa Monica where is coat and tie are required

 Santa Monica’s size means that visitors can find a variety of restaurants -- cuisine, price and atmosphere -- in close proximity to each other.
-Santa Monica cuisine is varied and international, but we are best known for:
+Santa Monica offers a number of outdoor dining options and our cuisine is varied and international.

 Santa Monica isn't just a good eating town, it's an international dining destination and reputed birthplace of “California” and “fusion” cuisine – marked by an artistic blending of culinary styles and the freshest of organic ingredients.